spearb0lt/Cervical-Cancer-Detection-implementing-FL-using-Pap-Smear-Dataset/README.md

 HeteroFL is proposed as a framework that allows each client device to train a model that varies in complexity based on its own computational and communication capabilities, while still contributing to a unified global model.
 Unlike FedAvg, which requires all clients to use the same model architecture, HeteroFL supports model heterogeneity by creating multiple "shrunken" versions of the global model (with fewer parameters).
 Devices with lower capacity receive and train simpler models.
 The global model is aggregated by combining these heterogeneous models at each communication round.
-A "masking trick" and static batch normalization (sBN) are introduced to manage model variance and ensure stable updates, making HeteroFL adaptable to non-IID data with varying client resources​
+A "masking trick" and static batch normalization (sBN) are introduced to manage model variance and ensure stable updates, making HeteroFL adaptable to non-IID data with varying client resources​.
 <!---1.
 Problem Definition
 The authors identify the limitations of traditional FL methods, which typically assume that all local models share the same architecture as the global model.
 This assumption restricts the complexity of the global model to accommodate the least capable client, leading to inefficiencies in both computation and communication.
 2. HeteroFL Framework